kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 ## Plugin Templates

-Some of the player plugins use templates to render its content.
+Some of the Player plugins use templates to render its content.
 You can change this template easily using the plugin properties.
-You can load external templets to override the default template thus changing both the look and feel and the displayed data.
+You can load external templets to override the default template thus changing both the look-and-feel and the displayed data.
 This is achieved by overriding the path to the template tmpl.html file of the specific plugin.

 For example, to override the template of the share plugin, create your own tmpl.html file (based on the default template path) and in the Flashvars pass this parameter: